Fosamax Plus D

 - jaw pain, numbness,...

-What are the precautions when taking alendronate sodium & cholecalciferol (Fosamax Plus D)?
+What are the precautions when taking alendronate sodium and cholecalciferol (Fosamax Plus D)?

 Before taking alendronate/vitamin D3, tell your doctor or pharmacist if you are allergic to it; or to other bisphosphonates; or to other vitamin D products; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.